International Federation of Journalists: Safety

 Since 1990, the IFJ has published an annual report (the "Killed list") which documents cases of journalists and media staff killed during the course of each year.
 It uses the information to campaign for greater safety for journalists, particularly local and freelance reporters and support staff who lack the resources to protect themselves in conflict zones.
 The annual reports are archived on the website.

 Since 1992, the Federation has also had a Safety Fund to support journalists (and their families) when faced with persecution.
 It has become internationally recognised as an important and crucial source of support for journalists under threat.
 It is the only international assistance fund for journalists established by journalists.

 The Safety Fund is an integral part of the IFJ Safety Programme which includes casework, protests, campaigns, provision of information and production of various publications.

 Besides, the IFJ organises safety trainings for journalists working in dangerous areas.

 Organization

 The IFJ Head Office is located in Brussels, Belgium.

 The Federation has regional organisations in Africa (Federation of African Journalists – FAJ), Europe (European Federation of Journalists) and Latin America (Federación de Periodistas de América Latina y el Caribe -FEPALC).

 Regional offices are located in Sydney (Australia), Dakar (Senegal), Brussels and Buenos Aires (Argentina).

 The Congress is the supreme organ of the Federation.
 Every three years, it brings together delegates from all its member unions.

-Moroccan journalist and trade unionist Younes Mjahed was elected IFJ President during IFJ Congress in Tunis in 2019.
-He succeeded the Belgian journalist Philippe Leruth, elected at the Angers Congress in 2016.
+French journalist and trade unionist Dominique Pradalié was elected IFJ President during IFJ Congress in Muscat (Oman) in 2022.
+She succeeded the Moroccan journalist Younes Mjahed, elected at the Tunis Congress in 2019.

 French journalist and trade unionist Anthony Bellanger has been the IFJ General Secretary since 2015.
-He was First General Secretary of the French Syndicat National des Journalistes (SNJ) from 2011 to 2014.
+He was Deputy General Secretary from 2014 to 2015 and First General Secretary of the French Syndicat National des Journalistes (SNJ) from 2011 to 2014.